Sustainability Data

 Other promotion and support

 ● Since 2010, we have been supporting the “TABLE FOR TWO” initiative, in which one school lunch is delivered to a child in a developing country for every designated meal consumed in our cafeteria.
-Since 2010, we have provided a total of more than 190,000 meals.
+Since 2010, we have provided a total of more than 210,000 meals.

-● The SCREEN Group supports the “PHP Thoughtfulness for Others” campaign, and, as part of this, collects used stamps which are then sent to the Secretariat.
+● The SCREEN Group supports the “PHP Thoughtfulness for Others” campaign, and, as part of this, collects used stamps, which are then sent to the secretariat.
 The used stamps are sold to collectors and the proceeds are used to raise funds.

 North America |